 7. Are we likely to see more flexible work arrangements?

 You should anticipate more staff requesting home or other flexible working arrangements when workplaces re-open.
-This may be due to parents still navigating childcare arrangements, to a worker's anxiety about travelling to work at peak times or a simple desire for more flexibility.
+This may be due to parents still navigating childcare and home schooling arrangements, to a worker's anxiety about travelling to work at peak times or a simple desire for more flexibility.
 You should listen to all employees and try to find an arrangement that works for both.
 All employees with at least 26 weeks' service are entitled to make a formal flexible working request once in a 12-month period.
 In the present circumstances, it makes sense to allow more flexibility in terms of such requests.
 You are not obliged to agree to a formal (or informal) flexible working request, but you must have a good business reason, which fits within one of the prescribed reasons, for refusing a formal request.

 The government recommends considering staggered working hours as part of a plan to return people to work.
 Bear in mind that a change to working hours is likely to be a change to employees' terms and conditions, which requires the employees' agreement.

 8. Are there ongoing restrictions on workplaces?

 If employees can carry out their roles from home, they should continue to do so.
 Many non-essential workplaces must still remain closed.
 Failure to follow the law relating to business/venue closures can lead to the individual responsible for the business being issued with a prohibition notice, a fixed penalty notice or being prosecuted.

 The government has indicated it will lift the restrictions as soon as it is safe to do so.
 In the meantime, you should start carrying out COVID-19 risk assessments for each type of workplace you operate and plan how you will consult employees and any recognised unions on the assessment and how to manage the identified risks.